Printfil Manual - How to merge logos and other background image files

 3. If the value is -1, the dimension will be automatically calculated to maintain the original proportions.
 For example, if the bitmap is square and you set its height to 7 and its length to -1, the resulting length will be 7 also.

 4. Every value under -1 will have the effect of using the original dimensions of the bitmap in pixels.
-WARNING: use this technique with care because in using it, the resulting dimensions (in Cm.
-Or In.) on the sheet will depend on the printer resolution set in the Windows driver.
+WARNING: use this technique with care because in using it, the resulting dimensions (in Cm. or In.) on the sheet will depend on the printer resolution set in the Windows driver.

 FromPage and ToPage tells Printfil on which page(s) the bitmap has to be printed.
 They can be set to the same value (for example 1|1 = only the first page on the print job).
 If they are not set (or they are set to zero), the bitmap will be placed on all the pages.